AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Re-edited Theory for Turn of the Golden witch.md

 So Sayo sets up the crime scene with X Beatrice, then she closes herself inside with the key, she puts it in George's pocket, she stains the stake with fake blood and places it on the ground, then she shoots herself in the head, in a way that makes it so the weapon will fall out of sight.
 It's possible the weapon wasn't even a gun, after all she had the surprise factor against both Godha and George.
 Not sure how you set up something that isn't a gun to pierce your skull, but I'm sure it's possible.

-So if this is true, then what Sayo is carrying out is an elaborated group suicide, and she's creating all the closed rooms for the sake of it, but there is
+So if this is true, then what Sayo is carrying out is an elaborated group suicide, and she's creating all the closed rooms for the sake of it.

 Earlier we saw this red in one of the tea party debates, which is probably a lot more important than it seems at first.
 ![Pasted image 20250810201046.png](/img/user/Attachments/Pasted%20image%2020250810201046.png)
 She promised that there is a way of stopping the ritual, in other words Sayo could be convinced to stop killing if someone told her exactly what she want to hear.